opendocsg/slw-judgments-backfill/2015_SGHC_72/report.md

 **Maintenance of the Wife**

 70     The Wife c laimed maintenanc e of $1,000 per month, for eight years, giving a total of $96,000.
-The basis of this was a disc ount on the usual formula applied in c ases suc h as _Wan Lai Cheng v Quek Seow Kee and another appeal and another matter_ [2012] 4 SLR 405.
+The basis of this was a disc ount on the usual formula applied in c ases suc h as _Wan Lai Cheng v Quek Seow Kee and another appeal and another matter_ <span class="citation">[2012] 4 SLR 405</span>.
 It was c ontended that the Husband has the means to support the Wife, whose inc ome is relatively low, with proc eeds of about $3,000 from the rental of the matrimonial home, and about $7,500 per month from her work in China.
 She also has a very small amount c oming in as royalties.
 Though there was no direc t evidenc e of the Husband’s means, the Wife argued that the c ourt should infer that he has a substantial inc ome, given his interests in the United States, New Zealand, and his various business ac tivities.

 71     The Husband c ontended that no maintenanc e should be given to the Wife.
 He also stated that she should be satisfied with his offer that she keeps [F] Company.